gavin-research/yui-docs/README.md

 Execute `make setup`

+After it make sure that in *contracts/minitoken/solidityB2/migrations/2-token_migration.js* the constant `const SCContrato = artifacts.require("SCData");` is like that, with SCData.

 After it, update  *samples/minitoken-ethereum-ethereum/truffle-config.js* changing `contract_dir` for `contract_dir2` on the variables from before.

 Execute `make setup2`

+Execute `make relayer01` so the relayer between ibc0 (SCAccess) and ibc1 (SCData) starts running.

+IN ANOTHER CONSOLE:

+After it, update  *samples/minitoken-ethereum-ethereum/truffle-config.js* changing `contract_dir2` for `contract_dir3` on the variables from before.

+Execute `make setupPr`

+After it make sure that in *contracts/minitoken/solidityB2/migrations/2-token_migration.js* the constant `const SCContrato = artifacts.require("SCStorage");` is like that, with SCStorage.

+After it, update  *samples/minitoken-ethereum-ethereum/truffle-config.js* changing `contract_dir3` for `contract_dir2` on the variables from before.

+Execute `make setup2`
+Write down the address of the contract OwnableIBCHandler showed in console during migrations when deployed.

+Go to `samples/minitoken/configs/relayer/demo/ibc-1.json` and change `"ibc_address":0x...` to that one.

+Execute `make relayerPr1` so the relayer between ibc2 (Privada) and ibc1 (SCData) starts running.

 # Tests